Tura Beach

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-As per AreaSearch's latest postcode level ATO data released for financial year 2023, Tura Beach's median income among taxpayers is $42,933.
-The average income in the suburb is $55,686.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Tura Beach had a median income among taxpayers of $42,933 and an average of $55,686.
 This is below the national average.
-In comparison, Rest of NSW has a median income of $52,390 and an average income of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Tura Beach's median income would be approximately $46,737 as of September 2025.
-The average income estimate for the same period is $60,620.
-Census 2021 data shows that incomes in Tura Beach fall between the 18th and 20th percentiles nationally for households, families, and individuals.
-In terms of income distribution, 28.9% of Tura Beach's population (1,032 individuals) have an income within the $800 - 1,499 range.
-This differs from regional levels where the $1,500 - 2,999 category is predominant at 29.9%.
-Despite modest housing costs allowing for 87.9% of income to be retained, Tura Beach's total disposable income ranks at just the 23rd percentile nationally.
-The area's SEIFA income ranking places it in the 5th decile.
+Rest of NSW had a median income of $52,390 and an average of $65,215 during the same period.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for Tura Beach as of September 2025 would be approximately $46,737 (median) and $60,620 (average).
+Census data indicates household, family, and personal incomes in Tura Beach fall between the 18th and 20th percentiles nationally.
+Income analysis reveals that 28.9% of locals (1,032 people) have incomes in the $800 - $1,499 category, contrasting with the broader area where the $1,500 - $2,999 bracket leads at 29.9%.
+Housing costs are modest, with 87.9% of income retained.
+However, total disposable income ranks at just the 23rd percentile nationally, and the area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income